Significant Figures Calculator

 Scientific Notation and Sig Figs

-For calculating how far off a measurement is, the percent error calculator computes absolute and relative error.
-For working with scientific notation directly, the scientific notation calculator handles conversions and arithmetic.
+For calculating how far off a measurement is from a known value, the percent error calculator computes absolute and relative error with the right sig figs. For working with scientific notation directly, the scientific notation calculator handles conversions and arithmetic.
+When results involve logarithms, the log calculator follows the rule that the number of decimal places in a log equals the sig figs of the original number.

 All calculations run in your browser.
 No data is sent anywhere.